 In 2016, the King County Heroin and Opiate Addiction Task Force was convened that brought together a wide range of experts across multiple disciplines to recommend action steps to confront the epidemic.
-Recommendation components include primary prevention (awareness, safe storage and www.healthycommunitieshealthyfuture.org/learn-the-facts/economic-costs-of-obesity/.
-Living Well in Washington State, https://livingwell.doh.wa.gov/.
+Recommendation components include primary prevention (awareness, safe storage and disposal, and improved screening), treatment expansion and enhancement, user services, and overdose prevention.